bvaldebenitom/bvaldebenitom.github.io/_posts/2024-01-06-igv_coverage.md

 exit
 ````

 We can save this into the file `igv_snapshot_demo.batch`.
 The script basically consists of loading the genome files (FASTA and sorted GTF), then setting `SAM.SHOW_ALIGNMENT_TRACK` to `false`, as I don't usually need to check the reads track, and loading the BAM files.
-Later, we define the snapshot directory, and through the goto and snapshot commands we are actually creating them.
+Later, we define the snapshot directory, and through the `goto` and `snapshot` commands we are actually creating them.

 Once all the above is done, we can run this final command to efficiently generate all the snapshots in one go:
 ````markdown
 xvfb-run --auto-servernum --server-num=1 java -showversion --module-path="${IGV_HOME}/lib" -Xmx8g @"${IGV_HOME}/igv.args" --module=org.igv/org.broad.igv.ui.Main -b igv_snapshot_demo.batch
 ````

-In this exaaple, the final snapshot generated will be:
+In this example, the generated snapshot will be:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">